-Olympic Pizzeria requires $85,000 in capital to begin operations.
+Olympic Pizzeria requires $85,000 in capital to begin operations as described in this pizza business plan.
 The three owners have personally invested $60,000 into the company.
 The remaining $25,000 will come from a bank loan that has already been secured.
 Funds will be used for building renovations, marketing and advertising, and daily operations for the first five months until the company becomes cash flow positive.
 Details are in the Strategy & Implementation section of this pizzeria business plan.

 2.0 COMPANY SUMMARY

 2.1 COMPANY & INDUSTRY

 Olympic Pizzeria will become Seaside’s first chain of delivery oriented, family pizza restaurants.
 Although this is not a new concept, Seaside does not have a pizzeria that offers fast, free delivery along with a family dining atmosphere.
 Seaside is not only ready for a true pizza operation – it needs one, especially an operation that will focus on quality, price, and convenience.